Books Every Ted Lasso Character Should Read

-Fans have carefully scrutinized the books choices and it’s easy to see how perfect those two selections were.
-Choosing the right book for the right person is a skill that, along with a near unshakeable optimism, Ted possesses.
+Fans have carefully scrutinized the book’s choices and it’s easy to see how perfect those two selections were.
+Choosing the right book for the right person is a skill that, along with nearly unshakeable optimism, Ted possesses.
 If I were to recommend more books for his team, here are the books that I could see each character gravitating toward.

 Roy Kent